MATHEMATICS

 game theory

-A mathematical formalism used to study human games, economics, military conflicts, and biology.
+Game theory is an application of mathematical logic to decision-making in games and, by extension, to economics, politics, military conflicts, and biology.
 The goal of game theory is to find the optimal strategy for one player to use when his opponent also plays optimally.
 A strategy may incorporate randomness, in which case it is referred to as a mixed strategy.

 Glossary of game theory